Find a graduate job: jobs after graduation

 Job offers and contracts

 The Job offers and contracts guide describes what constitutes a job offer, problems you may encounter, and accepting and declining offers.
-If you are suspicious about a job offer you have received, see our guide on How to avoid job fraud for advice.

 Working in a country other than your home country can be an exciting and challenging opportunity.
 The resources highlighted below will give you the information you need to get started on your international career path.